Decision Log¶

 Rationale: - Immediate protection without code changes - Email-based authentication (no passwords to manage) - Same team (@luminarium.ai, @fastmarkets.com) access model - Defers application-level auth to later stage

-D004: Embed Cloudflare Keys at Build Time¶
+D004: Embed Cloudflare Keys at Build Time (superseded by D007)¶

 Date: January 2026